ahtavarasmus/TextAndDrive/README.md

-# Beeper MCP Server
+# TextAndDrive

-An Android MCP (Model Context Protocol) server that provides access to Beeper chat data for AI assistants.
-This server exposes Beeper's chats, contacts, and messaging capabilities through an MCP interface.
+An Android app that allows voice chatting with your chat apps while driving without having to look at the phone screen.
+It integrates with Beeper to enable hands-free messaging: speak to send messages, and have incoming messages read aloud via text-to-speech.

 ## Prerequisites

 - **Android device** with Beeper Android app installed
-- **Same device requirement**: This MCP server must be installed on the same Android device as Beeper
+- **Same device requirement**: This app must be installed on the same Android device as Beeper
 - Android 8.0 (API level 26) or higher
 - Android Studio or build tools for compilation